10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 [```esc_js()```](https://developer.wordpress.org/reference/functions/esc_js/) ensures that whatever is returned is safe to be printed within a JavaScript string.
 This function is intended to be used for inline JS, inside a tag attribute  (onfocus="...", for example).

-We should not be writting JavaScript inside tag attributes anymore, this means that ```esc_js()``` should never be used.
+We should not be writing JavaScript inside tag attributes anymore, this means that ```esc_js()``` should never be used.
 To escape strings for JS another function should be used.

 Here is another example: